Meet a Backslider: Interview #4

 I enjoy working hard, I’m resourceful, and know I can achieve my goals.
 But the downside is that I never learned know how to rest.
 I’d automatically feel guilty if I chilled out for a day or two.

 When I was in MBA program, I played rugby and juggled two, sometimes three jobs.
 Looking back, I have no idea how I managed to get a 4.0 GPA, keep up with work, and have a social life like I did.
-There’s no way I could keep up with that pace now!

 I knew I wanted to have a passion career and earn an income doing something that would help other people.
 I graduated into the 2007/08 recession and became an AmeriCorps*VISTA volunteer.